L

 - kʷu n̓xʷaʔxʷʔƛ̓íɬc̓aʔ úɬiʔ kʷ nis.
 We were picking up when you left.
 (PS)

-lower area of Keremeos Niʔxʷínaʔ
+lower area of Keremeos, BC Niʔxʷínaʔ

 - way̓ taʔlíʔ q̓ix̌əx̌məntsən̓, čm̓ way̓ kn̓ k̓əwpils kʷuʔ əɬwintxʷ Very much I’m going to miss you, I will be lonesome when you leave me (PS)